ppgcourseUB/ppgcourse2023/Molecular_Dating.Jesus_Lozano-Fernandez/README.md

 ## Background

 In this exercise we will use information from the fossil record to calibrate the molecular substitution rate to absolute times using node dating techniques.
 This approach involves assigning probability densities that incorporate temporal information from the fossil record to particular nodes in the tree.
 Node-dating analyses under a Bayesian framework allows to easily implement our prior beliefs.
-In many Bayesian programmes, topology estimation and absolute dating based are done independently (i.e. timetrees are inferred using a previously inferred fixed topology).
+In many Bayesian programmes, topology estimation and absolute dating based are done independently (i.e. timetrees are inferred using a previously estimated topology, which is fixed).
 RevBayes allows a joint estimation of relationships and ages.
 We will infer the relationships of living bears -although constraining the root– and divergence times in a single analysis.

 For running this exercise, we should be inside the `NodeDating/` folder, which just contains two folders: `data/` & `scripts/`.